topjohnwu/ndk-box-kitchen/README.md

 ## Credits

-Most files in `patches` are copied/modified from [osm0sis/android-busybox-ndk](https://github.com/osm0sis/android-busybox-ndk).
-Theses patches are required for a fully functioning BusyBox building with NDK + Bionic libc.
+Some files in `patches` are modified from [osm0sis/android-busybox-ndk](https://github.com/osm0sis/android-busybox-ndk).